Ariana Grande: Achievements

-As of 2025, Grande has broken 39 Guinness World Records.
+As of 2025, Grande has broken 40 Guinness World Records.
 These records included the most songs to debut at number one on the Billboard Hot 100, most followers on Spotify (female), most monthly listeners on Spotify (female), most-streamed act on Spotify (female), most streamed track in one week by a female artist on the Billboard charts, fastest hat-trick of UK No. 1 singles by a female artist, first female artist to replace herself at No. 1 on UK singles chart, first solo artist to replace themselves at No. 1 on UK singles chart for two consecutive weeks, most subscribers for a musician on YouTube (female), most streamed album by a female artist in one week (UK), among others.
 Eleven records were achieved from the success of her album Thank U, Next which was featured in the 2020 edition.

 Philanthropy and activism

 At age ten, Grande co-founded the South Florida youth singing group Kids Who Care, which performed at charitable fund-raisers and raised over $500,000 in 2007 alone.
 In 2009, as a member of the charitable organization Broadway in South Africa, she and her brother Frankie performed and taught music and dance to children in Gugulethu, South Africa.

-She was featured with Bridgit Mendler and Kat Graham in Seventeen magazine in a 2013 public campaign to end online bullying called "Delete Digital Drama".
+She was featured with Bridgit Mendler and Kat Graham in Seventeen magazine in a 2013 public campaign to end cyberbullying called "Delete Digital Drama".
 After watching the film Blackfish that year, she urged fans to stop supporting SeaWorld.
 In September 2014, Grande participated at the charitable Stand Up to Cancer television program, performing her song "My Everything" in memory of her grandfather, who had died of cancer that July.
 Grande has adopted several rescue dogs as pets and has promoted pet adoption at her concerts.
 In 2016, she launched a line of lip shades, "Ariana Grande's MAC Viva Glam", with MAC Cosmetics, the profits of which benefited people affected by HIV and AIDS.
+That same year, Grande and Andrea Martin participated in the Children of Armenia Fund (COAF) gala concert, a benefit for raising funds for impoverished children in Armenia, by encouraging people to buy tickets in support.

-In 2015, Grande and Miley Cyrus performed a cover of Crowded House's "Don't Dream It's Over" as part of Cyrus' "Backyard Sessions" to benefit her Happy Hippie Foundation, which helps homeless and LGBT youths.
+In 2015, Grande and Miley Cyrus performed a cover of Crowded House's "Don't Dream It's Over" as part of Cyrus's "Backyard Sessions" to benefit her Happy Hippie Foundation, which helps homeless and LGBTQ youths.
 Later that year, Grande headlined the Dance On the Pier event, part of the LGBT Pride Week in New York City.
 As a feminist, Grande wrote a well-received, "empowering" essay on Twitter decrying the double standard and misogyny in the focus of the press on female musicians' relationships and sex lives instead of "their value as an individual".
-She said that she has "more to talk about" concerning her music and accomplishments rather than her romantic relationships.
+She has also mentioned having "more to talk about" concerning her music and accomplishments rather than her romantic relationships.
 That year, Grande joined Madonna to raise funds for orphaned children in Malawi; she and Victoria Monét recorded "Better Days" in support of the Black Lives Matter movement.